Wetaskiwin (federal electoral district): History

 This riding was created in 1924 from Strathcona and Victoria ridings.

-Like most federal ridings in Alberta, it at first elected an UFA MP, former Calgary labour reformer William Irvine, in 1926 and 1930.

-Then from 1935 to 1945 it elected Norman Jaques of the radical monetary reform party Social Credit.
+Like most federal ridings in Alberta, it elected a United Farmers of Alberta MP, former Calgary labour reformer William Irvine, in 1926 and 1930.
+Then, in 1935 and 1940, it elected Norman Jaques of the radical monetary reform party Social Credit.

-Like most other ridings in rural Alberta, it veered sharply to the right after World War II; it was represented by a centre-right MP without interruption from 1935 onward–Social Credit from 1935 to 1958, the Progressive Conservatives from 1958 to 1993, Reform from 1993 to 2000, the Canadian Alliance from 2000 to 2003, and the Conservatives after 2003.
-Individual centre or left-wing candidates were usually lucky to approach 20 percent of the vote; the last time a single candidate from a non-right wing party cleared that hurdle was 1968.
+Like most other ridings in rural Alberta, Wetaskiwin veered sharply to the right after World War II.
+It was represented by a centre-right MP without interruption from 1935 onward: Social Credit from 1935 to 1958, the Progressive Conservatives from 1958 to 1993, Reform from 1993 to 2000, the Canadian Alliance from 2000 to 2003, and the Conservatives after 2003.
+Individual centrist, centre-left or left-wing candidates were usually lucky to approach 20 percent of the vote; the last time a single candidate from a non-right-wing party cleared that hurdle was the 1968 federal election.

 That aside, in this riding in every election from 1925 to 1957 (excepting 1935) and in 1962, the successful candidate did not win a majority of the riding's votes.
 More votes went to the unsuccessful candidates than went to the successful one.

 In 2003, a portion of Red Deer riding was transferred to this electoral district.
+These boundaries took effect at the 2004 Canadian federal election.

 The riding was abolished ahead of the 2015 election.
-The bulk of the riding, including Lacombe, was merged with the northern portion of Red Deer to form Red Deer-Lacombe.
-Much of the northern portion, including the city of Wetaskiwin, was merged with Edmonton—Mill Woods—Beaumont to form Edmonton-Wetaskiwin.
-Smaller portions were transferred to Yellowhead and Battle River-Crowfoot.
+The bulk of the riding, including Lacombe, was merged with the northern portion of Red Deer to form Red Deer—Lacombe.
+Much of the northern portion, including the city of Wetaskiwin, was merged with Edmonton—Mill Woods—Beaumont to form Edmonton—Wetaskiwin.
+Smaller portions were transferred to Yellowhead and Battle River—Crowfoot.

 Members of Parliament

-Current Member of Parliament
+Last member of Parliament

-Its Member of Parliament is Blaine Calkins, a member of the Conservative Party of Canada.
+Its most recent member of Parliament before it ceased to exist was Blaine Calkins, a member of the Conservative Party of Canada.